MNG Airlines

-MNG Airlines is a Turkish cargo airline headquartered in Istanbul based at Istanbul Airport.
+MNG Airlines is a Turkish cargo and passenger charter airline headquartered in Istanbul based at Istanbul Airport.

 History

 The airline was established by Mehmet Nazif Günal in 1997 and started operations on 30 November 1997.
-Transatlantic services began in 1998 with a flight from Frankfurt to Toronto, followed by scheduled services to the USA on 8 November 1998.
-In mid-2002 passenger operations were added.
-In 2005 MNG won an award from Airbus for 100% reliability on the 30-year-old Airbus A300.
-On February 6, 2006 MNG ceased all passenger flights.
-Only cargo flights are being continued.
-In 2008, MNG Airlines acquired Slovenian cargo company Solinair.
+Transatlantic services began in 1998 with a flight from Frankfurt to Toronto, followed by scheduled services to the United States on 8 November 1998.
+In mid-2002, passenger operations were added.
+In 2005, MNG won an award from Airbus for 100% reliability on the 30-year-old Airbus A300.
+In 2006, MNG ceased all passenger flights with cargo only flights are being continued.
+In 2008, MNG Airlines acquired the Slovenian cargo company Solinair.

 In 2020, MNG began the operation of its twice-weekly freighter service linking Cologne Bonn Airport (CGN) in Germany and John F. Kennedy International (JFK) in New York.
 The new flight is an expansion of the carrier's routes flown from CGN, which include flights to Istanbul Atatürk Airport (ISL) on behalf of Air France, and Tel Aviv Ben Gurion Airport (TLV) for its own operations.

+On Aug 09, 2023, MNG Airlines (MNGA) Cancels New York Stock Exchange Listing.

+Corporate affairs

+Ownership

+Ghita Holding (member of Abu Dhabi's IHC mega-group) acquired a 44 percent stake in MNG Havayollari ve Tasimacilik A.S. (commonly known as ‘MNG Airlines’) for $211.2 million.

 Destinations

-MNG Airlines operates scheduled and charter services within the Middle East and to the Far East, United States and European destinations.
+MNG Airlines operates scheduled and charter services within Europe, and to Asia and North America destinations.
 It operated scheduled freighter services to the following destinations as of July 2013: